This post may contain affiliate links. Please see our disclosure policy.

 - Baking Powder: To give rise to the pancakes.

-- Eggs: The eggs will help to give the gluten-free pancake batter structure, as well as add protein to the mix.
+- Eggs: Eggs help give the gluten-free pancake batter structure, as well as add protein to the mix.
+(If you are looking for more protein, try out my Banana Cottage Cheese Pancake recipe -- same base, with added cottage cheese.)

 How to Make Banana Oat Pancakes